 - Enhance “Readiness for Discharge” – mother views herself as ready to care for self and baby

 - Facilitate “Responsive Parenting” – parents are able to understand and respond appropriately to baby’s behavior

 - Exemplify ANCC Magnet Goals – nurses are empowered to lead, develop and assess innovative and effective programs

 - Decreased attendance of patients at prenatal, breastfeeding, and childbirth classes

-- Diversity of patient education, culture and family constellation
+- Diversity of patients’ education, culture, family constellation

-- Offers engaging, economical and efficient digital resources for staff and patients uploaded to your in-hospital training system
+- Engaging, economical and efficient digital resources for staff and patients upload to your in-hospital training system.

-- Provides research tools (and literature search) for evaluation of HUG Your Baby in your hospital
+- Includes resources for evaluation of HUG Your Baby in your hospital.

-- Likely to increase patient education, HCAHPS scores, and reimbursement to hospital.
+- Is likely to increase HCAHPS scores and reimbursement to your hospital.

-Components of HUG Your Baby for your Hospital (Choose one or all of The HUG training and resources):
+Components of HUG Your Baby for your Hospital:

 Training for STAFF